Download Careers360 App

 What is an Anion?

 Anion meaning: The ions with a negative charge are known as anions.
 Examples of Anions include O-2, CN-, OH-, Cl-, and others.
 When an atom gains electrons to achieve stability, it acquires a negative charge because its nucleus contains more electrons than protons.
 This negatively charged species is therefore referred to as an anion charge.
 Faraday and Whewell coined the phrase.
-It comes from the Greek word ἄvω ἰόv (anion) meaning “going up” Positive ions are called anion.
+It comes from the Greek word ἄvω ἰόv (anion) meaning “going up” Positive ions are called anions.

 Anion